Optimum Energy- and Spectral-Efficient Transmissions for Delay-Constrained Hybrid ARQ Systems

 Keywords and Phrases

-Access control; Bandwidth; Codes (symbols); Data communication systems; Error correction; Medium access control; Network layers; Signal encoding; Wireless telecommunication systems; Closed-form expression; Hybrid automatic repeat request; Media access control layer; Practical systems; Protocol overhead; Spectral efficiencies; Transmission energy; Wireless communication system; Energy efficiency; Energy efficiency (EE); Hybrid automatic repeat request (HARQ); Spectral efficiency (SE)
+Access control; Bandwidth; Codes (symbols); Data communication systems; Error correction; Medium access control; Network layers; Signal encoding; Wireless telecommunication systems; Closed-form expression; Hybrid automatic repeat request; Media access control layer; Practical systems; Protocol overhead; Spectral efficiencies; Transmission energy; Wireless communication system; Energy efficiency (EE); Hybrid automatic repeat request (HARQ); Spectral efficiency (SE)

 International Standard Serial Number (ISSN)